chainsawriot/rstyle/blogpost.md

 A Computational Analysis of the Dynamics of R Style Based on 94 Million Lines of Code from All CRAN Packages in the Past 20 Years
 ================
-Chia-Yi Yen, Mia Huai-Wen Chang, Chung-hong Chan 04-07-2019
+Chia-Yi Yen, University of Mannheim
+04-07-2019

 Please cite this as: Yen, C.Y., Chang, M.H.W., Chan, C.H.
 (2019) *A Computational Analysis of the Dynamics of R Style Based on 94 Million Lines of Code from All CRAN Packages in the Past 20 Years.* Paper presented at the useR!
 2019 conference, Toulouse, France.